 - Processes used (100 characters maximum, including spaces).

-- Size (height x width x depth, in inches).
+- Dimensions (height x width x depth, in inches).
 For work that is flat, enter 0 for depth.
-For images that document process or show detail, enter NA for size.
+For images that document process or show detail, enter NA.
 For digital and virtual work, enter the size of the intended visual display.

-You must also submit responses to these prompts:
+You must also describe your investigation by submitting responses to these prompts:

-- Identify the inquiry or questions that guided your sustained investigation
+- Identify the inquiry that guided your sustained investigation.
+(600 characters maximum, including spaces).

 Keep in Mind